-TABLE L-7 (continued) Communications Between Pacific Connector and Indian Tribes Action ns Between Pacific Co Date Responses/Comments Action Karuk Tribe Letter from Pacific Connector to Tribe July 30, 2018 Registered mail to Karuk Tribal Chairman from applicants' Senior Vice President providing an introduction to applicants, a project update, and expressing interest in a face to face introductory meeting.
-Email from Pacific Connector to Tribe August 1, 2018 Copy of registered mail sent from applicants to Karuk Tribal Chairman.
-Emails and telephone call between Pacific Connector, and Tribe August 27, 2018 to August 28, 2018 Follow-up on July 30, 2018 letter.
+TABLE L-7 (continued) Communications Between Pacific Connector and Indian Tribes Action Date Responses/Comments Letter from Jordan Cove and Pacific Connector to Tribe July 30, 2018 Registered mail dated July 30, 2018 to Karuk Tribe Chairman from applicants' Senior Vice President providing an introduction to applicants, a project update, and expressing interest in a face to face introductory meeting.
+E-mail from Jordan Cove and Pacific Connector to Tribe August 1, 2018 Email copy of July 30, 2018 Registered mail sent from applicants to Karuk Tribe Chairman.
+E-mails and phone call between Jordan Cove, Pacific Connector, and Tribe August 27, 2018 to August 28, 2018 Email from applicants to Karuk Tribal staff to follow up on July 30, 2018 letter.
 Phone call from Chairman of Karuk Tribe to applicants to confirm appropriate contacts to set up meeting.
 Emails exchanged between applicants and Tribal staff to schedule meetings with the Karuk Resources Advisory Board and Tribal Council.
-Tribal representative attended the Cultural Resources Work Group organized by Jordan Cove January 23, 2019 Discussed Project schedule, ARPA permits, ethnographic studies, UDP.
-Tribal representative attended the Cultural Resources Work Group organized by Jordan Cove February 26, 2019 Discussed cultural resources investigations reports, UDP, HPMP, and ethnographic studies.
-Klamath Trib es Letter from Klamath Tribes to Pacific Connector April 3, 2017 The Tribes are willing to meet with applicants, SHPO, FERC, and other agencies.
-The Tribes oppose the Projects, which cross traditional territory, may impact significant cultural resources including villages and graves, and would cross the Klamath and Rogue Rivers.
+Klamath Tribe es Letter from Klamath Tribes to Jordan Cove April 3, 2017 The Tribes are willing to meet with Applicants, SHPO, FERC, and other agencies.
+The Tribes oppose the Project, which cross traditional territory, may impact significant cultural resources including villages and graves, and would cross the Klamath and Rogue Rivers.
 Letter from Pacific Connector to Tribes April 27, 2017 Pacific Connector requested Tribal review of research design.
-HRA telephone call to Tribal representatives July 18, 2017 Discussed potential impacts on traditional plants and other natural resources important to the Tribes and the involvement of an ethnographer.
-Email from Jordan Cove to Tribes August 4, 2017 Project Update for August 2017.
 Email from HRA to Tribes August 16, 2017 Requested information from Tribal database on cultural resources.
-Applicant met with Tribal Council September 20, 2017 Met with Tribal Council to listen to concerns and answers questions.
+Pacific Connector met with Tribes September 20, 2017 Met with FERC Project Manager and Tribal Council to listen to concerns and answers questions.
+Communications between Ethnographer and Tribes September - December 2017 Input sought on informal basis by Ethnographer regarding communication methods and traditional land resource uses.
 Pacific Connector sent materials to Tribes October 5, 2017 Pacific Connector provided copy of its application to the FERC, resource reports, and cultural resources reports.
 Email from HRA to Tribes October 9, 2017 Request for discussion of methodology concerns raised during October 5, 2017 meeting.
 Telephone follow-up requests October through December at regular intervals.
+Pacific Connector sent materials to Tribes October 2017 - January 2018 Monthly project updates and site activity 30-day notifications.
 Email from HRA to Tribes November 3, 2017 Advance notice of testing at site 35KL4330.
 Email from HRA to Tribes December 6, 2017 Request discussion of concerns with cultural resource survey and methodology.
 Email from HRA to Tribes January 19, 2018 Request for meeting to discuss cultural resources survey methodologies and 2018 fieldwork schedule for pipeline route in Klamath County.
 Request for meeting to discuss potential for business, training, and procurement opportunities with the Project.
-Email from Pacific Connector to Tribes January 25, 2018 Advising that applicants had provided clarifications on the CTCLUSI letter dated January 22, 2018 regarding FERC jurisdiction over pre-construction investigations and concerns over the sufficiency of the communications.
+Ongoing communications Ongoing Requests for input and feedback on potential cultural sites and on tribal monitoring.
+All survey and Phase II evaluation reports delivered for work undertaken through January 23, 2018.
+E-mail from Jordan Cove and Pacific Connector to Tribes January 25, 2018 Applicant emailed Tribal staff advising that applicants had provided clarifications on the CTCLUSI letter dated January 22, 2018 regarding FERC jurisdiction over preconstruction investigations and concerns over the sufficiency of the communications.